 5 Plasma arc welding

 A plasma arc is a special kind of arc that has a high energy density and is a gas conduction phenomenon.
-Plasma arc welding is a method to heat and melt the workpiece and the mother material by using the heat of plasma arc.
+Plasma arc welding is a method of heating and melting the workpiece and base material using the heat of the plasma arc.

-Perforated plasma arc:
+Perforated plasma arc welding:

-Microbeam plasma arc:
+Microbeam plasma arc welding:

 Plasma arc cutting:

 - The equipment is more complex and requires more gas, making it only suitable for indoor welding.
-The accessibility of the welding gun is worse than that of TIG.
+The accessibility of the welding gun is worse than TIG.

 6 Flux-cored welding

 The tubular wire arc welding, also known as flux cored wire arc welding, is used to weld the combustion arc between the welding wire and the workpiece.
 It falls under the category of gas metal arc welding.

 02 Fusion welding